 Notwithstanding the organisational position of any key function within a company, these must be directly integrated in the Group's framework of key functions.
-This establishes a direct link between the key function of a subsidiary and the Group, providing for direct information flow between the second and third lines of defence, ensuring comprehensive and consistent compliance risk management across the Sava Re Group.
+This establishes a direct link between the key function of a subsidiary and the Group, providing for direct flow of information between the second and third lines of defence, ensuring comprehensive and consistent compliance risk management across the Sava Insurance Group.